Robert-Airth/Web-Game-Player-Bot---Python/DesignDiaryWebGamePlayerBot.md

 click within the range of coordinates to determine whether the state changed to ready-to-swing after each click.
 If it determines it has reset to the ready-to-swing state, the bot then proceeds to run the same loop again.
 This continues 5 times and on the final state, it closes the end-game alert/dialog using similar rudimentary image recognition.

+While creating the above bot and speeding up its execution, I noticed it was becoming more difficult to kill the program since the bot took control of the mouse and focus for an infinite loop during Wacky Zingos Extreme.
+I tried a few different things and realized that the only way to kill the bot like I desired was to have a separate thread listening for the ESC key.
+This was the first time I learned about implementing threads, so it took me a while to research and develop my code to work properly.
+It now runs one thread listening for the ESC and when triggered, executes os._exit() to kill the main thread from a post-fork thread (I think that my understanding is correct since os.exit() didn't work properly).
+This took several more hours to figure out.
+I may want to add some other key-listening functionality like being able to pause/resume the bot's actions.

 My last step is to create .exe files from this code for my girlfriend and her mom to run on their Windows 10 laptops without Python.